 From 2011-2015, Commissioner Moy served as the first Chief Strategy Officer at the Brooklyn Public Library (Library).
 During her tenure, she established the Library’s five-year strategic plan to address its aging footprint across 59 branches; developed dynamic programming and community spaces across Brooklyn; integrated services with public schools; and streamlined the Library system’s back-office operations.
 From 2008 to 2009, Commissioner Moy served as Deputy Chief of Staff and Senior Policy Advisor in the NYC Mayor’s Office, where she led initiatives in customer service strategies, technology, benefits, and innovation.
 She managed initiatives to improve customer service across every City agency through performance measures and service level agreements, and technology.
 In addition, Commissioner Moy redesigned the operational processes for NYC311, New York City’s main source of government information and non-emergency services.

 Commissioner Moy received her BA in Political Science and MS in Management from the University of Rochester.
-She is a proud native New Yorker, a daughter of Chinese-Trinidadian immigrants, and resides in Queens with her husband and children.
+She is a proud native New Yorker, a daughter of Chinese-Trinidadian immigrants, and resides in the Capital Region with her husband and children.